 - The therapist/supervisor/trainer is required to give an undertaking that they cease to practice in a particular manner and/or cease to work with particular clients, students or other types of persons.

 - The therapist/supervisor/trainer may be required to undertake therapy and/or supervision and/or further training at their own cost.
-A method of verifying successful completion of the requirements will be agreed between the Ethics Committee and the therapist such as a written piece demonstrating improvements.
+A method of verifying successful completion of the requirements will be agreed between the Ethics Committee and the therapist such as a written piece demonstrating reflections and learning.

 - An informal warning may be given.